 How is the amount of child support calculated?

-Who can get child support?
+Can I get child support?

-- You were never married to the other parent.
+- You never married the other parent.

 How do I get child support?